-Logistics and transportation verticals benefit from using EAM to measure and optimize asset performance.
+Logistics and transportation verticals benefit from using eam to measure and optimize asset performance

 By Lisa Turner